greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

 # pgml

+PostgresML is a machine learning extension for PostgreSQL that enables you to perform training and inference on text and tabular data using SQL queries.
+With PostgresML, you can seamlessly integrate machine learning models into your PostgreSQL database and harness the power of cutting-edge algorithms to process data efficiently.

-The `pgml` module provides functions for using tens of thousands of pre-trained open source AI/machine learning models in VMware Greenplum.
+The `pgml` module provides PostgresML functions for using tens of thousands of pre-trained open source AI/machine learning models in VMware Greenplum.
 The models are provided by the [Hugging Face AI data science platform](https://huggingface.co/).

 ## <a id="prereqs"></a>Before Registering the `pgml` Module